ProteusMRIgHIFU/EnhanceTUS_Zadeh_JNE/README.md

 # Step-by-Step Guide
 ## 1. Check requirements
-Verify you have the minimum hardware requirements to run BabelBrain (https://proteusmrighifu.github.io/BabelBrain/installation.html)
+Verify you have the minimum hardware requirements to run [BabelBrain](https://proteusmrighifu.github.io/BabelBrain/installation.html)
 ## 2. Install SimNIBS 4.1.0
-Use installer for v4.1.0 from https://github.com/simnibs/simnibs/releases/tag/v4.1.0 .
+Use installer for [v4.1.0](https://github.com/simnibs/simnibs/releases/tag/v4.1.0) version.
 Take note of SimNIBS path; for example,/Users/john/Applications//SimNIBS-4.1
 ## 3. Clone BabelBrain source code
 Clone source code from https://github.com/ProteusMRIgHIFU/BabelBrain.
 While the latest version should be compatible with the scripts, we recommend using version 0.3.5 to ensure the reproducibility of the results in the manuscript.
 You can do a checkout of the tag `0.3.5` to select the version.
 ## 4. Create a conda environment with the recommended YAML file